Lanzoor/vscode-overlays/README.md

 # 🎨✨ Welcome to VSCode Overlays! ✨🎨

 Hey hey!! 👋 Ready to _supercharge_ your VSCode with **beautiful effects, animations, and overlays** that’ll make your editor come alive?
 Let’s get your VSCode looking absolutely aesthetic.
-Follow along! 🚀
+Follow along! 🚀 It gets a bit manual, but I promise; it will be worth it!

 **Make sure to read this till the end, because there are lot's of FAQs you might need to consider!**